JamieFoley/JamieFoley/README.md

 ### Kia Ora 👋
 My name is Jamie Foley

-- 📍 Currently in the Netherlands
+- 📍 Currently in Europe/ U.K.
-- 🧑‍🌾 Soon to be working on an organic farm in the U.K.
-- 🌱 I’m currently learning SQL and Python for Data Analysis
+- 🌱 Learning and applying SQL and Python for Data Analysis
 - 📫 You can reach me via email @ jamie.foley97@gmail.com